benbenz/katapult/README.md

 ## Setting up a separate user with least permissions (manually)

-1. In the AWS web console, in the IAM service, create a group 'cloudrun-users' with `AmazonEC2FullAccess` and `IAMFullAccess` permissions
+1. In the AWS web console, in the IAM service, create a group 'cloudsend-users' with `AmazonEC2FullAccess` and `IAMFullAccess` permissions
-2. In the AWS web console, in the IAM service, create a user USERNAME attached to the 'cloudrun-users' group:
+2. In the AWS web console, in the IAM service, create a user USERNAME attached to the 'cloudsend-users' group:
 ### Step 1
 ![add user 1](./images/adduser1.jpg)
 ### Step 2